8 Creative Ways I Shop Outside the System (and Still Get What I Need For Free or Cheaply)

 Places to buy second-hand goods include:

-- Op-shops/charity stores
+- Op-shops/charity stores/vintage stores

 - Facebook Marketplace